noec764/erpnext/docs/dooks/accounts/accounting-reports.md

 A Balance Sheet is the financial statement of a company which states assets, liabilities and equity at a particular point in time.

-The Balance Sheet in Dooks gives you more flexibility to analysis your financial position.
+The Balance Sheet in Dokie gives you more flexibility to analysis your financial position.
 You can run the report across multiple year to compare values.
 You can check values for a specific Finance Book or Cost Center.
 You can also choose any other currency to display the balances.

 ![Balance Sheet](./assets/reports/balance-sheet.png)